CRE Finance Council is a trade association that is...

 • The platform for establishing best practices, industry standards & federal policy

-• Comprised of 400+ institutional and 18,000+ individual members
+• Comprised of approximately 400 companies and 19,000 individual members

 CREFC News